yezhengSTAT/mHiC/README.md

 #### 1.1 Arguments

 ```
 1. name         : Name of the input fastq file.
-Hi-C reads are paired-end reads stored in a paired fastq files, for example, IMR90_primaryReplicate_1.fastq and IMR90_primaryReplicate_2.fastq.
+Hi-C reads are paired-end reads stored in a paired fastq files.
+   		  For example, IMR90_primaryReplicate_1.fastq and IMR90_primaryReplicate_2.fastq.
 The name should be "IMR90_primaryReplicate".
 2. ref          : Reference genome file including the path to it.
 For example, "/projects/ReferenceGenome/PlasmoDB-9.0_Pfalciparum3D7_Genome.fasta".
 3. bwaDir       : Path to BWA aligner.
 For example, "/projects/Softwares/bwa-0.5.9".
 4. samtoolsDir  : Path to samtools.
 For example, "/projects/Softwares/samtools-1.3".